 The inspiration for this recipe for eggless hot cross buns comes in two parts.

-Since I was making these for the first time, I decided to read up on some otherblogger notes, about making them.
-Most recipes pointed to the recipe on the BBC Food website or the Delia Smith recipe, and the former clearly being the more popular one.
-I managed to combine Haalo's recipe with some techniques in the BBC recipe, replacing the eggs with flaxseed meal, to make vegetarian hot cross buns.
+Since I was making these eggless hot cross buns for the first time, I decided to read up blogger notes for guidance.
+Most recipes pointed to the recipe on the BBC Food website or the Delia Smith recipe, the former clearly being the more popular one.
+I combined the techniques and ingredients from the popular recipes online, replacing the eggs with flaxseed meal, to make vegetarian hot cross buns.

-It was fun to do this project- A perfectly relaxed Saturday morning, with hubby at work and me smelling the yeast and cinnamon in the house – better than visiting a spa! (talk about being utterly low maintenance)
+Making this was a fun project for a perfectly relaxed Saturday morning, with hubby at work and me smelling the yeast and cinnamon in the house – better than visiting a spa! (talk about being utterly low maintenance)

 Eggless Hot Cross Buns